kun-codes/pomodoro-task-app.py/README.md

 <h1 align="center">pomodoro-task-app.py</h1>
-<p align="center">Pomodoro todo list app with an integrated internet blocker and timeboxing</p>
+<p align="center">Pomodoro todo list app with an integrated website blocker and timeboxing</p>

 > [!IMPORTANT]
-> pomodoro-task-app.py assumes that you aren't using a proxy server already since it runs a local proxy server to block the internet.
+> pomodoro-task-app.py assumes that you aren't using a proxy server already since it runs a local proxy server to block websites.

 ## Features

 - **Cross Platform:** pomodoro-task-app.py is cross-platform and can be used on Windows, macOS and Linux.
-- **Internet Blocker:** Internet can be blocked using either a blocklist or an allowlist.
+- **Website Blocker:** Websites can be blocked using either a blocklist or an allowlist.
 - **Timeboxing:** pomodoro-task-app.py has integrated [timeboxing](https://en.wikipedia.org/wiki/Timeboxing) features.

 ## Installation